Please read this scenario prior to answering the question

 Scenario

-You are working as an Enterprise Architect within an Enterprise Architecture (EA) team at a large government agency.
-The agency has multiple divisions.
+You are working as an Enterprise Architect within a large manufacturing company.
+The company has multiple divisions located worldwide.

 Based on the TOGAF standard, which of the following is the best answer?